 Enhancing housing stability and eviction prevention involves multiple stakeholders, necessitating a collaborative approach to amplify coordination among these entities.
-Effective existing endeavors in San Diego, such as the Eviction Prevention Collaborative (EPC), 2-1-1 San Diego's Community Information Exchange (CIE) and its online service directory, and SDHC's participation in the CIE, exemplify initiatives that are centralizing and organizing actors, resources and information to assist vulnerable tenants.
+Effective existing endeavors in San Diego, such as the network of tenant service providers working to prevent evictions, 2-1-1 San Diego's Community Information Exchange (CIE) and its online service directory, and SDHC's participation in the CIE, exemplify initiatives that are centralizing and organizing actors, resources and information to assist vulnerable tenants.
 These initiatives support better case management for those looking for eviction prevention services and help ensure participants are directed to appropriate service providers.